- Langside Campus

-The course is aimed at those seeking employment in floristry but have no prior experience.
+The course is aimed at those seeking employment in floristry but who have no prior experience.

-The units cover a range of practical designs for weddings, funerals and gift arrangements.
-They may be hand tied in floral foam and some will be gift-wrapped.
-You will learn how to identify a range of flowers, foliage and plants in common commercial use.
+This is a City & Guilds qualification; the units cover a range of practical designs for weddings, funerals and gift arrangements.
+These are constructed by hand tying, wiring or constructed in floral foam, a range of which will be gift-wrapped.
+You will learn how to identify a range of flowers and foliage in common commercial use and how to care for them, condition them ready for sale.

 What will I learn?